davecburke/silverbullet-clipper/README.md

 2. Select This Firefox
 3. Select Load Temporary Add-on...

+### Firefox for Android
+The Firefox extension can be found in the dist/firefox folder.
+Detailed instructions for testing the extension on Firefox for Android can be found [here](https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/)

 # External Libraries
 SilverBullet Clipper uses the following libraries:
 - [PureCSS](https://github.com/mixmark-io/turndown) by Pure CSS.
 Version 3.0.0 is used to provide styling to the extension.
 (Licensed under Yahoo!
 Inc. BSD-3-Clause license)